-A rebuttal: Point taken but I don't know if that reflects on his prosperity gospel teachings as much as it just reflects on how he personally may not be the worlds nicest guy.
-While I am in no way advocating for the prosperity gospel, I am suggesting that those that disagree with the theology because of their lack of Christian faith take the smug out of their tone and raise their objections with a little grace.
+A rebuttal: Point taken, but I don't know if that reflects on his prosperity gospel teachings as much as it just reflects on how he personally may not be the world's nicest guy.
+While I am in no way advocating for the Prosperity Gospel, I am suggesting that those that disagree with the theology because of their lack of Christian faith can rake the smug out of their tone and raise their objections with a little grace.
 So what is the intellectual disagreement?
-According to Batchelor-Hamilton, the question isn’t can you be wealthy but where is the wealth going?
+According to Batchelor-Hamilton, the question isn’t can you be wealthy, but where is the wealth going?
 “Prosperity is nothing without community-driven prosperity.
 Prosperity for whom?
 For the pastor?
 Or for the community?
 [If] the question is: can you be wealthy and preach the gospel?
 [The answer is] it depends on what you do with [the wealth]".

 The common issues that people have with this teaching are based on assumptions and disregard.
 In The Gospel Coalition’s 5 Errors of the Prosperity Gospel they show 5 points where Prosperity Gospel followers have “misinterpreted” the bible: